Synodic-Software/Soul-Engine/README.md

 1. Run `Setup.py`.

-1. Cone and open the `Soul Engine` directory in Visual Studio 2019.
+1. Clone and open the `Soul Engine` directory in Visual Studio 2019.

 1. Build and run `Soul Info`.